themaxdavitt/aioduckdb/README.rst

 License
 -------

-aioduckdb is copyright `Salvador Pardiñas`_, and licensed under the MIT license.
+aioduckdb is copyright Salvador Pardiñas, and licensed under the MIT license.
 I am providing code in this repository to you under an open source license.
 This is my personal repository; the license you receive to my code is from me and not from my employer.
 See the `LICENSE`_ file for details.